Memorandum D11-8-5: Conditional Relief Tariff Items

 5. In addition to the conditions specified in the text of the tariff item, importers relying on conditional relief relating to the "use" of the good are subject to specific record keeping requirements under the Imported Goods Records Regulations (Regulations).

 6. This memorandum applies not only to the conditional relief tariff items found in Chapter 99 of the Customs Tariff but also those conditional relief tariff items found throughout the Chapters 1 through 97.
-For example, tariff item 1511.90.20 provides for "Palm oil and its fractions…" but only if it is "…for use in the manufacture of margarine and shortening".
+For example, tariff item 1504.10.10 provides for "Fish-liver oils and their fractions" but only if it is "for use in the manufacture of medicaments".

 7. Only goods, for which a conditional relief tariff item exists, that are used in the manner specified qualify for the benefits of that provision.
-For example, palm oil used to manufacture something other than margarine or shortening, such as candles, does not meet the terms of tariff item 1511.90.20.
+For example, fish-liver oil used to manufacture something other than medicaments, such as dog food, does not meet the terms of tariff item 1504.10.10.

-8. Goods for which the benefits of a conditional relief tariff item were claimed that were subsequently used in a manner not complying with the relief conditions are considered to have been diverted from the required use (see Diversion of Goods, below).
+8. Goods for which the benefits of a conditional relief tariff item were claimed that were subsequently used in a manner not complying with the relief conditions are considered to have been diverted from the required use (see Diversion of Goods).

 9. Subsection 2(1) of the Customs Tariff defines the term "for use in" as meaning "that the goods must be wrought or incorporated into, or attached to, other goods referred to in that tariff item."